Fatigue and Menopause: What You Need to Know

 6. Keep your thyroid healthy!

 Take care of your thyroid.
-Make sure you eat thyroid boosting foods like avocado, oysters, dark leafy greens, and Brazil nuts.
-Avoid “starvation” or no carn diet diets, est good fat, choose healthy sources of proteins, hydrate and limit food stimulants!
+Make sure you eat thyroid-boosting foods like avocado, oysters, dark leafy greens, and Brazil nuts.
+Avoid “starvation” or no-carb diets, eat good fat, choose healthy sources of protein, hydrate, and limit food stimulants!
 The thyroid is one of the reasons for extreme fatigue.

 7. Use natural supplements.

-Getting dietary chlorophyll, iron, B-vitamins, and magnesium provide you with energy.
-Eat Omega-3 rich food such as halibut, sardines, salmon, mackerel, cod, and herring.
+Getting dietary chlorophyll, iron, B-vitamins, and magnesium provides you with energy.
+Eat Omega-3-rich food such as halibut, sardines, salmon, mackerel, cod, and herring.
 This healthy fat is food for the heart and boosts its functions.
 When the heart is healthy, blood flow and nutrient distribution are good!
 Add amino acids, probiotics, and prebiotics to your daily routine.

 8. Take a look at your life.

-Sometimes, the cause of extreme fatigue is not because of physical factors.
+Sometimes, the cause of extreme fatigue is not due to physical factors.

 Don’t let extreme fatigue take away your energy and zest for life, figure out the roots why you’re feeling that way!